icosane/summerNX/README.md

 There is a minor issue with the Settings background, due to layout differences between the EN PC version and the JP PC version (homebrew base).

+#
+I'm not exactly sure about LFS patching, so the old file included only translations, omitting other files in the original `root.pfs.050`.
+Current patch should now be consistent with the original file.

 # Thanks to
 - [pfs-rs](https://github.com/sakarie9/pfs-rs)
 - [zxc944464161](https://www.tekqart.com/thread-372733-1-1.html)